U.S. Route 81 in Oklahoma: History

 Prior to the establishment of the U.S. Highway System, US-81's general corridor through Oklahoma was the site of the Chisholm Trail, a principal route used on cattle drives from Texas to stockyards in Kansas.
 With the introduction of the auto trails, this corridor was served by the Meridian Highway.
 When the Oklahoma numbered highway system was established in 1925, the route that would eventually become US-81 was designated as State Highway 2.
 The US-81 designation was applied the following year, on December 7, 1926.

 SH-81A

 State Highway 81A is a short loop off of US-81 in the city of Duncan.
 This route is 0.71 mi long.
 The highway begins at the intersection of US-81 and 13th Street, following 13th Street north to SH-7.
 SH-81A then turns east along SH-7 to 9th Street, where it turns north again.
 SH-81A forms the western terminus of SH-7A at Main Street.
 It then turns west along Main Street until it intersects US-81 again at 16th Street.
 This is the northern terminus of SH-81A.
+The entire highway is unsigned.